IGP Issues Relief Orders On Various Cops Requests - UrduPoint

 -

-ATC rejects bail plea of PTI leader Mahmoodur Rasheed in Jinnah House attack case59 seconds ago
+ATC extends interim bails of PTI leaders in May 9 cases52 seconds ago

 -